A healthier semi-classical dynamics: Framework

+In this section we set up the main formalism and discuss the important concepts for our present study of semi-classical dynamics.
+Further information on the formalism of classical-quantum states and observables may be found in \cite{aleksandrov1981statistical,gerasimenko1982dynamical}, while the formalism of stochastic trajectories in the context of continuous measurement theory may be found in \cite{2006Jacob,wiseman_milburn_2009}.

-\section{Classical-quantum trajectories}
+\subsection{Classical-quantum trajectories}

-We start by defining the basic objects of our semi-classical description.
+We start by defining the basic objects of a semi-classical description.
 Since the goal is to define the dynamics for a pair of systems, one classical and one quantum, we assume that at all times the semi-classical system is fully characterised by the pair $(z,\rho)$.
-Here $z$ denotes the classical degrees of freedom, i.e. a point in phase space $\mathcal{M}$, while $\rho$ denotes the quantum state i.e. a positive semi-definite operator on Hilbert space $\mathcal{H}$ with $\Tr{\rho}=1$.
+Here $z$ denotes the classical degrees of freedom, i.e. a point in phase space $\mathcal{M}$, while $\rho$ denotes the quantum state i.e. a positive semi-definite operator on Hilbert space $\mathcal{H}$ with $\tr{\rho}=1$.
 The full evolution of the semi-classical system is thus characterised by the classical-quantum pair at each point in time $t$, which we denote by $(Z_t,\rho_t)$.
 That is, we assume the joint system should be described by a classical trajectory $\{Z_t\}_{t\geq0}$ in phase space, and a quantum trajectory $\{\rho_t\}_{t\geq0}$ in (the space of density operators on) Hilbert space.
-Note that while a priori we do not assume that the quantum state $\rho_t$ is pure, and so allow for fundamental information loss in the quantum degrees of freedom, we will find that one can always choose a purifying dynamics by including additional hidden classical or quantum degrees of freedom, such that the quantum state remains pure.
-In this case, the corresponding normalised state vectors will be written as $|\psi\rangle_t$ and $\{|\psi\rangle_t\}_{t\geq0}$ denotes the corresponding trajectory in Hilbert space.
+While a priori we do not assume that a semi-classical description should imply pure quantum states, if a dynamics starts in a pure quantum state, and preserves the purity of that state, then the corresponding normalised state vectors will be written as $|\psi\rangle_t$ and $\{|\psi\rangle_t\}_{t\geq0}$ denotes the corresponding trajectory in Hilbert space.